OrganicMaterialsDatabase/EBS-search/README.md

 python search.py --band_index -1 --width 0.4 --dimensions 16
 ```

-The search script prints the angular distance and the following plot should appear:
+This prints the angular distance and the following plot should appear:

 ![Search Result Dirac crossing](misc/crossing_search_result.png)

+Note that the lookup table also contains information about the gap between the two bands.
+On the OMDB this is used to apply post-processing to the search results (e.g. filtering out gapped matches).

 ## Test
 TODO